dojo/dojo.io/site/source/_posts/2018/03/11/Dojo-2-rc1.md

 ## What's next?

 In the release candidate stage, we'll fix any critical issues reported and then have another release candidate.
-After a week with no blocking critical issues, we'll announce 2.0.0!
+After a week with no critical blocking issues, we'll announce 2.0.0!

-We also hope to have Dojo 2 available on CodeSandbox in time for the 2.0 release as well!
+We also hope to have Dojo 2 available on CodeSandbox in time for the 2.0.0 release as well!

 ### Versions

 After that, we'll be following semantic versioning for subsequent releases.
 2.0.y will include bug fixes, 2.x.0 will provide additions, and 3.0.0 will be the next release with any breaking changes.
 When we are ready for 3.0.0, all packages will be updated to that version to keep them synchronized.
-As such, expect 3.0 to arrive much more quickly than 2.0!
+As such, expect 3.0.0 to arrive within a few months rather than ten years!

 ### Feedback and help wanted

 We still have quite a bit of work to do to update and refine our examples and documentation, so if you see an issue, please let us know, or better yet, create a pull request!
-There's still much we want to complete after 2.0, but we're ready for you to start using Dojo, give us feedback, and let us know where we should prioritize our efforts.
+There's still much we want to complete after 2.0.0, but we're ready for you to start using Dojo, give us feedback, and let us know where we should prioritize our efforts.

 Let us know what you think either on [Gitter](https://gitter.im/dojo/dojo2), [Twitter](https://twitter.com/dojo/) or [Discourse](https://discourse.dojo.io/).